-Candace Maracle is an Indigenous filmmaker and journalist from Tyendinaga MohawkTerritory.
-She graduated with her masters degree in journalism from Ryerson University where she also received the CanWest Scholarship for Aboriginal Youth in Broadcast Journalism (two years in a row) and the James H. Carter Memorial Scholarship both of which recognize substantial achievement in journalism.
+Candace Maracle: is Wolf Clan from Tyendinaga Mohawk Territory.
+An award-winning filmmaker and journalist, she graduated with her master’s degree in journalism from Ryerson University where she received the CanWest Scholarship for Aboriginal Youth in Broadcast Journalism.
 Her work as a journalist includes reporting for the APTN’s National News and producing for CBC Radio’s “The Current” and “As It Happens.”
-Her award-winning documentary, “The Creator’s Game: The Quest for Gold and the Fight for Nationhood” addresses the issue of Indigenous sovereignty and has garnered several awards and credits and is most recently being broadcast in the U.S. and on Australian television.
-She is studying Kenienke’ha (gunyunn-gay-hah), an endangered language, so that she can include her Native tongue in her work including her most recent documentary.
-“The Grandfather of All Treaties,” premiered this past fall at the 2015 imagineNATIVE Film + Media Arts Festival to a soldout audience and was one of the festival’s highlights.
+Her first documentary, “The Creator’s Game: The Quest for Gold and the Fight for Nationhood” addresses the issue of Indigenous sovereignty through the game of lacrosse and has been broadcast around the world.

-2015, 56:32 minutes, colour, English / Kenien'keha with English Subtitles
+2015, 56:32 minutes, colour, English / Kenien'keha with English Subtitles, closed captioned

 2011, 42:03 minutes, colour, English & Onondaga w/ English Subtitles